grame-cncm/inscore/javascript/pages/fildesoi_standalone/README.md

 ## Faust
 [Faust](https://faust.grame.fr/) (Functional Audio Stream) is a functional programming language for sound synthesis and audio processing with a strong focus on the design of synthesizers, musical instruments, audio effects, etc. Faust targets high-performance signal processing applications and audio plug-ins for a variety of platforms and standards.

-With INScore we can embeded a Faust DSP allowing real time signal processing inside the augmented score.
+Thanks to INScore, we can embeded a Faust DSP allowing real time signal processing inside the augmented score.